 Where to find Dusclops in Pokémon Legends: Arceus for Mission 10: The Lordless Island

-As you first arrive in Cobalt Coastlands you’ll be sent to meet the Diamond Clan member Iscan who will help you earn the power of Basculegion that will allow you to traverse water.
-First, you’ll need to do his mission, The Lordless Island.
+As you first arrive in Cobalt Coastlands, you’ll be sent to meet the Diamond Clan member Iscan.
+They will help you earn the power of Basculegion, which will allow you to traverse water.
+Before you get the power, though, you’ll need to do his mission, The Lordless Island.

-Now you can challenge and capture yourself the Pokémon and complete the mission by returning to Iscan and showing him your work.

-While you’re around Deadwood Haunt there is plenty of other Ghost-type Pokémon to be caught.
-These include Dusclops pre-evolution Duskull and Drifloon.
-This is one of the best zones in the game to acquire these types of Pokémon so make sure to return at a later stage and fill out that Pokédex.
+While you’re around Deadwood Haunt, there are plenty of other Ghost-type Pokémon to be caught.
+These include Drifloon and Dusclops’ pre-evolution, Duskull.
+This is one of the best zones in the game to acquire Ghost-type Pokémon, so make sure to return at a later stage and fill out that Pokédex.

-If you’re simply looking to add Dusclops to your party after completing this mission then you can also find the Pokémon in the wild via Alabaster Icelands’ Avalanche Slopes and Arena’s Approach.
+If you’re looking to add Dusclops to your party after completing this mission, you can also find the Pokémon in the wild in Alabaster Icelands’ Avalanche Slopes and Arena’s Approach.